Germany Crypto Tax Calculator

 Tax laws change frequently.
 For accurate Germany crypto tax filing, consult a Steuerberater (tax advisor) familiar with Germany tax law.

-Built on a simplified 2025 resident individual tax model.
-This calculator does not model the special 10-year holding period requirement for staking and lending rewards, the €20,000 annual loss offset limitation (Verlustverrechnungsbeschränkung), or the progressive tax zone calculations in detail.
-It also does not distinguish between private investor and professional trader (Gewerbe) status.
+Built on a simplified resident private investor model.
+This calculator does not provide filing-ready treatment for staking, lending, mining, airdrops, the €20,000 annual loss offset limitation (Verlustverrechnungsbeschränkung), or business/professional trader (Gewerbe) status.

 How to Calculate Crypto Capital Gains Tax in Germany

-Track your gains throughout the year using the PnL calculator so you are prepared for end-of-year tax filing.
+Track your gains throughout the year using the Profit/Loss Calculator so you are prepared for end-of-year tax filing.
 To work out your cost basis across multiple buys, use the DCA calculator.

 Germany Tax Rules at a Glance